korewaChino/balatro-thai/README.md

 ## Changes from the original mod

 - Properly localize item names and descriptions
-- Replaced default typeface from `Mali` to `2005_iannnnnAMD` for a more consistent pixel art look
+- Replaced default typeface from `Mali` to `ThemPixels9x16` (a custom made typeface) for a more consistent pixel art look
 - Boss Blind titles have now been fully localized with custom Thai/Khmer/Pali/Sanskrit names (Special thanks @Aikoyori)
 - Fixed broken grammar in descriptions
 - Fully-localized card names and descriptions, including Tarot, Jokers, Spectrals, and more.